by Editorial Staff February 18, 2023

 For example, avoid wearing Oxford shoes with anything lower than a mid-calf sock.
 It might be doable but certainly won't be pleasing to the eye when you cross your legs.

 Last on the list is the no-show sock.
-Wear no-show socks with a suit and loafers if the dress code allows it.
+Wear no-show dress socks with a suit and loafers if the dress code allows it.
 The sockless look portrays a casual appearance.
 Hence, it's best to pull it off with cotton/linen suits and preferably suede loafers for a dapper summery look.
+(We'll dive deeper into the no-show sock later on.)

 Different Styles of Dress Socks